Saulios/RedditSteamGameInfo/README.md

 Bot for Reddit that comments on submissions if they link to Steam games

 Original bot modified specifically for r/FreeGameFindings, with added functionality:
-- Works for SteamDB submissions
+- Works for SteamDB and GOG submissions
 - Works with FreeGameFindings title format by searching for the game/dlc on Steam
 - Works for games/dlc removed from Steam by searching for them on [archive.org/web](https://archive.org/web)
-- Provides giveaway details for Alienware Arena, SteelSeries, Crucial and iGames
+- Provides giveaway details for Alienware Arena, SteelSeries, Crucial, iGames and KeyHub
 - Add or edit submission flairs in certain situations (expired giveaway, delisted game)

 ## Workflows